 Health priorities addressed include alcohol and other drugs, healthy relationships and sex, nutrition, physical wellness, gender-based and sexual violence prevention, and stress management.
-Students can become involved as peer educators in Students Ending Rape Culture (SERC) and Student Wellness Ambassador Team (SWAT) student organizations to help make campus a safer, healthier environment.
+Students can become involved as peer educators as a part of the Student Wellness Ambassador Team (SWAT) student organization to help make campus a safer, healthier environment.
 One of the most popular recurring programs is PAWSitively Stress Free where students can meet with certified therapy dogs, color pictures, or participate in other stress-relieving activities.
 To see what else Health Promotion and Wellness has to offer, visit Wellness.IllinoisState.edu.